 You can replace your Social Security card for free if it is lost or stolen.
 However, you may not need to get a replacement card.
 Knowing your Social Security number is what is important.
 Social Security does not take reports of lost or stolen Social Security cards or numbers.
 If you have lost your card, you may apply for a replacement but Social Security takes no action just because it has been lost or stolen.

-However, a person using your card or number can get other personal information about you and apply for credit in your name.
-So if you suspect someone is using your number, you should take these steps to protect yourself and your financial health:
+A person using your card or number can get other personal information about you and apply for credit in your name.

 - Monitor your credit reports.